kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Typical scenarios: Accelerated/Continuous/Realtime log/data feed intake, Order critical data like appliaction logs or billing records, Real-time metrics and reporting, Real-time data analytics and Complex stream processing (You can create Directed Acyclic Graphs (DAGs) of Amazon Kinesis Applications and data streams.
 In this scenario, one or more Amazon Kinesis Applications can add data to another Amazon Kinesis stream for further processing, enabling successive stages of stream processing).
 - By default, Records of a stream are accessible for up to 24 hours from the time they are added to the stream.
 You can raise this limit to up to 7 days by enabling extended data retention.
 - The maximum size of a data blob (the data payload before Base64-encoding) within one record is 1 MB.
-- Each shard provides a capacity of 1MB/sec data input and 2MB/sec data output and can support up to 1000 PUT records per second.
+- Each shard provides a capacity of 1MB/sec (1000 TPS max) data input and 2MB/sec (5 TPS max) data output.
 You can monitor shard-level metrics in Amazon Kinesis Streams and add or remove shards from your stream dynamically as your data throughput changes by resharding the stream.
 - Partition key is used to segregate and route records to different shards of a stream.
 - You can add data to Kinesis stream via PutRecord and PutRecords operations, Kinesis Producer Library (KPL), or Kinesis Agent (java based application available for Amazon Linux/RHEL).
 - Kinesis Application is a data consumer that reads and processes data from an Amazon Kinesis stream.